JamFox/quartz.jamfox.dev/content/Media/Evangelion.md

 Learning to love oneself:

 - "one who truly hates himself cant come to love and trust others"
-- "im cowardly, sneaky and weak” “see? if you understand yourself you can take care of yourself”
+- "im cowardly, sneaky and weak" "see? if you understand yourself you can take care of yourself"

 Congratulations! so sincere that it feels ironic